Kunaldawn7/Face-Mask-Detector-using-YOLOv3-and-YOLOv4/README.md

 # Face Mask Detector using YOLOv3 and YOLOv4
 Here, we try to differntiate between persons wearing and not wearing face masks.
 For this, we train the YOLO darknet framework from AlexeyAB's github repository ( https://github.com/AlexeyAB/darknet ).
 We train the framework both for YOLOv3 and YOLOv4.

-I have also linked to the weights files which I have trained been provided below:
+I have also linked to the weights files which I have trained and has been provided below:

 The weights for YOLOv3 can be found here: ( https://drive.google.com/file/d/1uW8Vv9RXJ-UE4ZSgqtw96uqrnx7Rlov9/view?usp=sharing )